enriicola/high-performance-clowns/mandelbrot/report/report.md

 }
 ```

 It is for sure more complex, long and low level with respect to the original one, but it is also much faster.
+For example, the original code compiled in a sequential fashion (no multithreading)
+executed in 17 seconds, this version compiled with the same flags and parameters executes in 4 seconds.

 ### Parallelization